Port of Cape Town

 The Port of Cape Town is a seaport situated next to the central business district of Cape Town, South Africa.
 The port, which lies within Table Bay, is managed by the Transnet National Ports Authority, a subsidiary of state-owned enterprise Transnet.
 It is one of 8 ports in South Africa, and among its busiest, facilitating tourist and container ships.
 The port is also the largest in the Western Cape province.

 Much of the port's land operations are situated in the Foreshore area, formed from reclaimed land when the port was rebuilt.
 The reclamation expanded Cape Town CBD's area significantly.
 It sits next to the V&A Waterfront, which has docking for private yachts in its marina, docking for tour boats near the mall, a dry dock, and cruise ship docking facilities for ships under a certain size.

-The Port of Cape Town has a land area of 253 hectares, and a water area of 9,163 hectares, for a combined area of 9,416 hectares.
-It comprises Container, Multi-Purpose and Fresh Produce terminals, the Cape Town Cruise Terminal, 15 berths (with the longest being 1,368 meters), and the ability to handle around 90 commodities on its port list.
+The Port of Cape Town has a land area of 253 ha, and a water area of 9,163 ha, for a combined area of 9,416 ha.
+It comprises Container, Multi-Purpose and Fresh Produce terminals, the Cape Town Cruise Terminal, 15 berths (with the longest being 1,368 m), and the ability to handle around 90 commodities on its port list.